dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 As you see, this utility under-the-hood manage 2 env vars `JAVA_HOME` and `PATH`, so you can switch between different JDK versions easily.

 ###### Java 16
 1. https://openjdk.org/jeps/395 - Introduction of `Record`.
 But this enhancement also important, cause it relaxed some rules for nested classes.
 Before we have string rule, that non-static nested classes can't have static members (static variables, function, classes).
 But since java 16, this rule was relaxed, and now it can.
-If you read this JEP, you will find this statement
+If you read this JEP-395, you will find this statement
 ```
 Static members of inner classes